Lum1n0sity/scholarthynk-web-app/README.md

 # Scholarthynk
 The ScholarThynk Web Application is the frontend interface of the ScholarThynk platform, designed to enhance students' academic experiences.
-This React-based application offers a user-friendly environment for managing notes, assignments, events, and study recommendations.
+This React-based application offers a user-friendly environment for managing notes, assignments, and events.

 ## Features
 - Personalized Dashboard: Provides an overview of upcoming assignments, events, and study suggestions tailored to the user's academic profile.